 You’ve done a fantastic job with your marketing and getting the word out, so much that thousands of customers are lined up at their computers in anticipation of purchasing from you!

 You eagerly await the avalanche of sales and revenue, only for disappointment to settle in as you realise all those customers have been put off by yet another website outage.
 Not just this time, though; they’re going elsewhere after being burned once already.
 So now you not only lost thousands of rand in revenue from this downtime but also thousands more because all those potential new customers are gone too!

 Your reputation has taken quite an unnecessary hit as well

 ..All because your South African web hosting company was unreliable.

-This may seem like an exaggerated story, but the truth is, this happens daily and affects hundreds of businesses around the world.
+This may seem like an exaggerated story, but the truth is that it happens every day and affects hundreds of companies worldwide.

 Great.
 Now you need somebody to build your website.
 You can click the link to view my website design service.
 Make sure you checkout my exclusive free bonuses as well.